wavemotion-dave/DS994a/README.md

 Versions :
 -----------------------
+V2.6: 04-Jan-2025 by wavemotion-dave
+* Added p-code card emulation.
+Requires 12K p-code DSR and 48K (64K space) internal GROM.
+See Atariage for details.
+* Automatically enable the 8K/32K 'SUPERSPACE RAM' for various flavors of the Editor-Assembler GROM.
+* Added ability to 'soft reset' the machine - reloading the cart/grom but leaving the .DSK files in place.
+* Minor comment/cleanup pass on the SAMS code to better clarify what it's doing.

 V2.5: 29-Dec-2024 by wavemotion-dave
 * Optimization pass to improve the emulation speed by a couple frames per second.
 Useful if you are running on the older DS hardware.
 * Properly mask off the low bit on WP writes to avoid problems in programs like SYSSCAN (which sets an odd-address for the WP).